samit-gupta/multi-agent-web-simulator/README.md

 # Multi-Agent Coordination Simulator

-An interactive web-based simulator that demonstrates multi-agent coordination and navigation on a grid using path planning and obstacle avoidance.
+## 📌 Overview

-Users can dynamically assign goals to agents, visualize their planned paths, and observe collision-free movement in real time.
+A web-based simulator to visualize coordination between multiple agents on a grid environment.

 ---